samvera-labs/ramp/README.md

 A new build is triggered and published in Netlify when code changes are merged to the `main` branch in this repository.

-## Documentation

-See the [Styleguidist docs](https://samvera-labs.github.io/ramp/) for documentation on the components.
-And our [GitHub Wiki](https://github.com/samvera-labs/ramp/wiki) for more details on usage and implementation of these components.

 ## Running the tests

-To run the tests, with a full coverage report:
+To run the tests, with a full coverage report, run:

 ```
 yarn test